-Examinations assessment of your achievement have different forms, e.g. laboratory work, written exercises, essays, oral, and/ or written examination.
+Examinations assessment of your achievement have different forms, e.g. laboratory work, written exercises, essays, oral, and written or digital examinations.
 The form of examination is stated in the syllabus of your course.

-It is obligatory to sign up in advance for a scheduled written examination.
+It is obligatory to sign up in advance for a scheduled examination.
 The deadline to sign up is 10 days before the examination date.
 Discrepancies can occur and it is important that you check the deadline.
-You sign up via Studentportalen or via the app Liuapp.
+You sign up via the Student portal or the LiU-app.
+Please note that prior to a digital examination, you must register to be guaranteed a seat.

 Exams between 1 February and 31 August (every year) will be published in the Student Portal on 20 December.
 Exams between 1 September and 31 January (every year) will be published in the Student Portal 20 April.
 The registration period usually opens 30 days prior to the exam.